qmph22/CatalystCenterPrometheusExporter/README.md

 # DNAC Prometheus Exporter

-This repository is reference source code for a Prometheus Data Exporter for DNAC.
+This repository was forked from https://github.com/CiscoDevNet/DNACPrometheusExporter and is reference source code for a Prometheus Data Exporter for DNAC.
+The purpose of this fork is to be able to separate the functions of the downloaded Docker container (https://github.com/stefanprodan/dockprom) into separate containers and to update the JavaScript files to adopt ES6.

 ## Pre-requisites
 1. Node version v8.11.2 or beyond recommended.
 (Tested with node v 8.11.2)